 Mediation Center (Center), WIPO provides trademark owners with efficient international mechanisms to deal with the bad-faith registration and use of domain names corresponding to their trademark rights.
-The principal mechanism administered by the Center, the Uniform Domain Name Dispute Resolution Policy (UDRP) was adopted by the Internet Corporation for Assigned Names and Numbers (ICANN) on the basis of recommendations made by WIPO in the First WIPO Internet Domain Name Process.
+The principal mechanism administered by the Center, the Uniform Domain Name Dispute Resolution Policy (UDRP) was adopted by the Internet Cooperation for Assigned Names and Numbers (ICANN) on the basis of recommendations made by WIPO in the First WIPO Internet Domain Name Process.

-- 3. The UDRP is limited to clear cases of bad-faith, abusive registration and use of domain names and remains in high demand for trademark owners3.
-Since December 1999, the Center has administered over 51,000 UDRP-based cases4.
-Trademark holders in 2020 filled 4,204 UDRP-based complaints with the Center, a 14 per cent increase over 2019 filing (already a record at the time), and the first year that WIPO domain name case filings have surpassed 4,000.
-The total number of domain names in WIPO UDRP-based cases brought by brand owners has surpassed 93,000. - 4.
-A diverse mixture of enterprises, institutions, and individuals used the Center's domain name dispute resolution procedures in 2020.
-The top sectors for complainant business activity were Biotechnology and Pharmaceuticals, Banking and Finance, Internet and Information Technology, and Fashion.
+- 3. The UDRP is limited to clear cases of bad-faith, abusive registration and use of domain names and remains in high demand for trademark owners.
+Since December 1999, the Center has administered over 56,000 UDRP-based cases.
+Trademark holders in 2021 filled 5,128 UDRP-based complaints with the Center, a 22 per cent increase over 2020 filing (already a record at the time), and the sixth consecutive year that WIPO domain name case filings have surpassed 3,000.
+In 2021, the total number of domain names in WIPO UDRP-based cases brought by brand owners surpassed 100,000. - 4.
+A diverse mixture of enterprises, institutions, and individuals used the Center's domain name dispute resolution procedures in 2021.
+The top sectors for complainant business activity were Banking and Finance; Internet and Information Technology (IT); Biotechnology and Pharmaceuticals; Retail; Food, Beverages and Restaurants; and Fashion.
 Nowadays, filings from rights owners include alleged fraudulent email or phishing schemes, impersonation, and other illicit uses of consumer-facing websites (e.g., counterfeits) associated with the disputed domain names.
 More recently, cases have involved so-called homographic variations of trademarks with cybersquatters registering internationalized domain names (IDNs) which appear to be in "standard" Latin ASCII Script but employ IDN variations to trick users (i.e., profiting from visual similarity between different characters).
-Reflecting the global scope of this dispute mechanism, named parties to WIPO cases from UDRP inception through 2020 represented 181 countries.
-In function of the language of the applicable registration agreement of the domain name at issue, WIPO UDRP proceedings have so far been conducted in nearly 30 languages5. - 5.
+Reflecting the global scope of this dispute mechanism, named parties to WIPO cases from UDRP inception through 2021 represented over 180 countries.
+In function of the language of the applicable registration agreement of the domain name at issue, WIPO UDRP proceedings have so far been conducted in nearly 30 languages. - 5.
 All WIPO UDRP panel decisions are posted on the Center's website.
-Published in 2017, the Center's Third Edition of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions (WIPO Overview 3.0)6 has been widely embraced by parties to proceedings and is applied by panelists across cases.
+Published in 2017, the Center's Third Edition of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions (WIPO Overview 3.0) has been widely embraced by parties to proceedings and is applied by panelists across most cases nowadays.
 This globally-consulted online overview of decision trends on important case issues covers over 100 topics, including citations to almost 1,000 representative decisions from over 265 WIPO Panelists.
-To facilitate access to these decisions according to party business sector and dispute subject matter, the Center also offers an online searchable Legal Index of WIPO UDRP Decisions7.
+To facilitate access to these decisions according to party business sector and dispute subject matter, the Center also offers an online searchable Legal Index of WIPO UDRP Decisions.
 These WIPO resources are accessible free of charge.